Bears wander. That's what they do.

 - Bears are often found near water sources.
 They fish beside streams and rivers and are good swimmers.

 - Smaller Black bears are far more prolific than Grizzly bears and roam in a substantially larger region of North America.
-It is wise to treat them with equal respect.
+It is wise to treat them with equal and serious respect.

 Popular bear deterrents.